keirhome/Interface-Collections/ASSESSMENT.md

-# Programming Against Interfaces Challenge - Assessment
+# Interface Collections Challenge - Assessment

 ## Before You Start
 Please note that assessment is only available to BrightGen employees or by prior